Regional Notification System

 > Get the Spanish version of the RNS frequently asked questions document

-> Call residents to action with sample newsletter, Twitter and Facebook posts
+> Call residents to action with sample newsletter, Twitter, Facebook and billing-insert posts